- Tuition & Financial Aid

 The objective for the Kente Summit is to assemble male college students of African descent who attend colleges and universities in the state of Minnesota in order to build community across campuses, identities, experiences, and commonly faced issues.

-The summit will begin on Friday evening at Macalester College with dinner and the El-Kati Lectureship with Jelani Cobb, writer, author and educator, Associate Professor of History and Director of the Institute for African American Studies at University of Connecticut.
+The summit will begin on Friday evening at Macalester College with dinner and the El-Kati Lectureship with Margo Natalie Crawford, associate professor in the Department of English at Cornell University.
 We will continue the summit at Hamline University with an all-day conference on Saturday.
 The day will include great speakers, breakout sessions, networking opportunities, Brotherhood Talking Circles, and much more.
 Breakfast and lunch will also be provided.

 Please contact Adrian Perryman at firstname.lastname@example.org with any comments or questions.